thatsIch/play-with-native-graalvm/README.md

 ### Automated

-Chocolatey is a package manager for windows which allows automatic installation of common applications hosted by https://chocolatey.org/.
+[Chocolatey](https://chocolatey.org/) is a package manager for Windows which allows automatic installation of common applications hosted by themself.

 It supports either packages or package configurations.
 Package configurations contain the package name and version which could be entered manually.
-For reference look at [dependencies.config](dependencies.config) used in this project.
+For reference look at the [dependencies.config](dependencies.config) used in this project.
+To install a package configuration run

     > choco install dependencies.config -y

 This installs the build tools and GraalVM onto your machine.
 Installation does not affect the environment variables, which are required for some tools.
-To set them up execute
+To set GraalVM up execute

     > set GRAALVM_HOME=C:\Program Files\GraalVM\graalvm-ce-java11-20.0.0
     > set JAVA_HOME=%GRAALVM_HOME%